Anatomy BSc/MSci

 Course Aims

-This course aims to highlight the clinical relevance of anatomical knowledge and to put previously-acquired knowledge of Anatomy into a clinical context.
-Complex disease will be investigated, and students will discuss and analyse the underlying anatomy.
+This course aims to highlight the clinical relevance of anatomical knowledge and to put previously acquired knowledge of the subject into a clinical context.
+Chosen pathologies and/or surgical approaches of interest can be researched to guide the lab experience, where students will discuss, analyse and communicate the underlying relevance of anatomy in their chosen area of interest.

 Intended Learning Outcomes of Course